 Expert advice on how to repair toilet problems, including leaks, clogs, runs, and more.

-Toilet repair is a job that homeowners often end up tackling themselves both because toilet repairs are often reasonably simple and because they are also frequently urgent.
-Calling a plumber for a toilet repair usually means a high-priced emergency visit.
-And any delay in the plumber’s arrival can be problematic if the toilet is inoperable.
+Toilet repair is a job that homeowners often end up tackling themselves both because toilet repairs are often reasonably simple and because a non-working toilet is usually an urgent problem.
+Calling a plumber for a toilet repair often means a high-priced emergency visit.
+It can also mean a very uncomfortable wait if the toilet doesn’t work.

-Fortunately, many toilet repairs are relatively easy for do-it-yourselfers to tackle.
-All you need is a basic understanding of how the toilet works, some step-by-step guidance and a few tools, such as a toilet plunger, pliers, a screwdriver, and a wrench.
+Fortunately, many toilet repairs are relatively easy to do, especially if you have a few DIY skills.
+All you need is a basic understanding of how the toilet works, some step-by-step guidance, and a few tools, such as a toilet plunger, pliers, screwdriver, and wrench.

-If your toilet has a lazy or poor flush, see Toilet Flushes Poorly for additional tips.
+If your toilet has a lazy or poor flush, see Fixing a Toilet That Flushes Poorly for additional tips.

-A clog is typically cleared with a plunger or toilet auger, unless it is deep inside the drain pipes—a problem that may require a drain-clearing pro.
+You can usually clear a toilet clog with a plunger or toilet auger, unless the obstruction is deep inside the drain pipes.
+Then you may need a drain-clearing pro.

 There are two different types of toilet clogs.
 The most common is a clog that simply prevents the waste and water from going down the drain.
 The second, and more distressing, is a clog that causes sewage to back up into a bathtub or other fixture when the toilet is flushed.

-The common clog usually indicates a blockage in the pipe below or immediately adjacent to the toilet.
-The more serious clog usually indicates a blockage in the main drainpipe or the drainpipes beyond the area of the toilet.
-If your home utilizes a septic system, it may mean that the septic tank is full.
+The first type—the common clog—usually indicates a blockage in the pipe below or immediately adjacent to the toilet.
+The more serious clog is usually caused by a blockage in the main drainpipe or the drainpipes beyond the area of the toilet.
+If your home utilizes a septic system, the second type of clog may mean that the septic tank is full.
 (For more information, see Septic Tank Care & Maintenance.)